-The California Geological Survey (CGS) Mineral Resources Project provides objective geologic expertise and information about California’s diverse non-fuel mineral resources.
-Maps, reports, and other data products developed by the staff assist governmental agencies, mining companies, consultants, and the public in recognizing, developing, and protecting important mineral resources.
-The primary focus of the Mineral Resources Project is to classify lands throughout the state that contain regionally significant mineral resources as mandated by the Surface Mining and Reclamation Act of 1975 (SMARA).
+The California Geological Survey provides objective geologic expertise and information about California’s diverse non-fuel mineral resources, producing maps, reports, and other data products to assist government agencies, mining companies, consultants, and the public in recognizing, developing, and protecting important mineral resources.
+Non-fuel mineral resources fall into three categories: metals, industrial minerals, and construction aggregate.